How to keep your Oculus Quest 2 from fogging up

 The default foam interface is so terrible that Oculus did a voluntary recall of it, sending people a replacement silicone cover.
 But beyond giving your skin a rash, the new gasket doesn't let in much air flow, contributing to the Quest 2 fogging.
 But if you look at some of the best face cover alternatives, you'll see several with better nose vents designed specifically to prevent fogging, along with some custom pads with cooling material to make you more comfortable.
 One of those models should hopefully let you bid "adieu" to fogging.

+For example, why not try out the KIWI Facial Interface for Quest 2?
+The comfy leather padding, an upgraded nosepiece and improved glasses spacer make it much more comfortable than the stock Quest 2 offering, while redesigned vents help generate a greater degree of airflow as well as reducing fogging.
+The addition of a sweat-absorbing foam pad is a nice touch, and keeps your face cool during longer VR sessions.

-This facial interface is how Oculus should have designed the standard Quest 2 one, with a polyurethane leather material and better venting than what we got.
-VR Cover knocked it out of the park with this, which is why Oculus made it an official accessory.
+This facial interface is how Oculus should have designed the standard Quest 2 one, with a soft leather material and better venting than what we got.
+KIWI knocked it out of the park with this, and also features an improved nosepiece, and redesigned vents.

 Glasses-wearers: try lens inserts